| Home | | Blog | | eBook | About Author | Disclaimer | Privacy Policy | About Us | Contact Us |

 Yoga, tai chi and stretching all help lower injury risk and keep you mobile as you age.

-• Avoid Prolonged Sitting:
+• Avoid Long-duration Sitting:

 Sitting for long periods of time is associated with premature death.
 You may stand for sometime, have stretch or take little walks every hour.